 1 tablespoon basil, finely chopped

-2 pounds fresh white fresh white fish, cut into large pieces
+2 pounds fresh white fish, such as cod or halibut, cut into 2-inch pieces

 3/4 pound scallops

 Remove the legs and claws from the crabs and break the body in half, reserving as much of the "crab butter" as possible (the yellow-colored center).
 Set crab pieces aside and force the crab butter through a sieve into a small bowl.
 Set aside.

 Place the clams in a pan, add 1 cup of wine, and steam, covered, over medium heat for 5 minutes or until clams open.
 Remove clams and discard any that do not open.
 Strain the stock through a cheesecloth and reserve.

 In an 8-quart saucepan, heat the oil.
 Add the onion and garlic and sauté over medium heat until soft, but not browned.